shubhamkmaurya03/Car-Rental-System/README.md

 The Car Rental System thus coded has three main elements :
-1) Customers: Can view only "available" cars that can be rented,Can rent cars , pay dues for it if they exist
+1) Customers: Can view only "available" cars that can be rented, Can rent cars, pay dues for it if they exist
 2) Employees: All functionalities that customers can perform with an added perk that they alwats have a 15% concession over renting a car or paying its dues.
-3) Managers: The administrative part of the rental system , have access to every customers' innformation , every employees' information , every cars" information.
+3) Managers: The administrative part of the rental system, have access to every customers' innformation, every employees' information, every cars" information.
- Can add , update , delete and view in each of the databases.
-They can view all the cars that exist in the system , ulike the customers who cant view the already rented cars .
+ Can add, update, delete and view in each of the databases.
+They can view all the cars that exist in the system , unlike the customers who cant view the already rented cars .
-4) Car
+4) Code.cpp
 5) CSV Files
-In this system I have used the CSV(Comma Separated Value) Files for database handling as it is a very easy to access , implemement and understand database management system .
+In this system I have used the CSV(Comma Separated Value) Files for database handling as it is a very easy to access, implemement and understand database management system.
-The Four CSV Files used in thr making of this system are :
+The Four CSV Files used in the making of this system are :

 1) car_database:
    It has 6 columns :
  1. Column 1: The Model of the Car in the System.
- 2. Cloumn 2: The Average Customer Record required to rent this Car( An integer value).
+ 2. Cloumn 2: The Average Customer Record required to rent this Car(An integer value).
  3. Column 3: The current condition , in terms of health of the car(ranging from 1 to 100).
- 4. Column 4: A string , either "false" or "true" which implies that if a car is rented the database reads true and if not , it reads false.
+ 4. Column 4: A string , either "false" or "true" which implies that if a car is rented the database reads true and if not, it reads false.
- 5. Column 5: A string which stores the date of return in the DDMMYYYY format , if the car is avilable to be rented(i.e the column 4 is false) it reads "00000000".
+ 5. Column 5: A string which stores the date of return in the DDMMYYYY format, if the car is avilable to be rented(i.e the column 4 is false) it reads "00000000".
  6. Column 6: A string which either stores "None ", when that correspondig car is not rented or the ID of the customer/employee who has rented that car.

 2) customer_database: